 If you haven't been immunized you can stay in a tent or your own camper.
 If you have been immunized there may be use of a bedroom or loft in the cabin.
 The log cabin is no longer available.
 Please keep us in mind if you're unable to visit at this point - we'll be needing help on an ongoing basis.

-My wife, Deborah, started with a 15-acre vacation property on the South Fork of the New River, 5 miles from Boone, in the Appalachian Mountains of North Carolina.
+My wife, Deborah, and I started with a 15-acre vacation property on the South Fork of the New River, 5 miles from Boone, North Carolina.
 A 37 year old cabin sits high on the mountain and our new cabin is close to the river.
 No neighbors are in sight.
-A steep gravel road goes down to the river – a 10-15 minute walk.
+A steep gravel road goes down to the cabin.

 The previous owner had to remove many trees infested with pine beetles but it is still mostly forested.
-Since March, 2017 we have been fixing up the old log cabin and clearing areas of brush and brambles where the trees once were.
+Since March, 2017 we have been fixing up the old log cabin to sell and clearing areas of brush and brambles.

-Deborah is a health research analyst.
-Someday she hopes to be able to work from the cabin but is now content to use it as a retreat from the stresses of a professional career.
-My work is mostly on the property and am also developing community vermiculture in Carrboro.
+Deborah recently retired as a health research analyst.
+I work mostly on the property and am also developing community vermiculture in Carrboro.
 For most, if not all the time, I will be your sole host.

 Wildlife abounds.
 I've seen as many as 21 wild turkeys in our yard at once.
 We've seen many species of birds (including an osprey, really close), peregrine falcon, herds of deer, ground hogs, river otters, and a coyote.
 There has been evidence of a bear but neighbors have never seen any.
 We've been told that there are plenty fish in the river.